INTI-CMNB/KiDiff/README.md

 ## --all_pages

 Compare all pages for a schematic.
-Note that the tool doesn't currently support adding or removing sheets, both documents must have the same ammount of pages.
+Note that the tool doesn't currently support adding or removing sheets, both documents must have the same amount of pages.

 ## --cache_dir